UNINETTSigma2/documentation/jobs/jobtypes.md

 The different job types start with different priorities:

-- `devel` jobs start with 19,990, so get a reservation in 10 min
+- `devel` jobs start with 20,000, so get a reservation directly
-- `normal`, `bigmem` and `preproc` jobs start with 19,940, so get a reservation in 60 min
+- `normal`, `bigmem` and `preproc` jobs start with 19,760, so get a reservation in 4 hours
-- "Unpri" `normal`, `bigmem` and `preproc` jobs(*) start with 19,400, so get a reservation in 10 hrs
+- "Unpri" `normal`, `bigmem` and `preproc` jobs(*) start with 19,040, so get a reservation in 16 hrs
 - `optimist` jobs start with 1 and end at 10,080, so they never get a reservation

-The idea is that once a job has been in the queue long enough to get a reservation, no other job should delay it.
+The idea is that once a job has been in the queue long enough to get a reservation, no other lower priority job should be able delay it.
 But before it gets a reservation, the queue system backfiller is free to start any other job that can start now, even if that will delay the job.
+Note that there are still factors that can change the estimated start time, for instance running jobs that exit sooner than expected, or nodes failing.

 (*) In some cases when a project applies for extra CPU hours because it has spent its allocation, it will get "unprioritized" hours, meaning their jobs